ansilo-data/ansilo/ansilo-docs/docs/use-cases/hybrid-cloud.md

 Ansilo is the first data integration platform with a decentralised architecture at its heart.
-This enables instances of Ansilo to be **deployed across network zones and system trust levels** where each instance has only the minimum required access to the data stores within its zone.
+This enables instances of Ansilo to be **deployed across network zones and system trust levels** where each instance has only the minimum required access to its data store.

 ### Network Security